Classic Oriental salad with sausage

 6. Step 6:

-Peel and grate the garlic cloves on a fine grater or pass through a press.
+Peel the garlic cloves and grate them on a fine grater or put them through a press.

 7. Step 7: